AnalogLabs/EthereumHealthFund/README.md

 	/docs

 ```

+The Ethereum Health Fund contract, ABI, and binary are located in the *source* directory.

 ## Contribute
 Visit [Analog Labs](https://analog.earth) for more information about the Ethereum Health Fund and to apply to be a pilot site.